autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/index.md

 ### 1. Obtain data by calling `Subscription->take()`

-To use the recommended manner using `Subscription->take()`, you need to do two things below basically.
+To use the recommended manner using `Subscription->take()`, you basically need to do two things below.

 1. Prevent calling a callback function when a topic message is received
 2. Call `take()` method of Subscription object when a topic message is needed